 - General Mental Ability – A score of a 125 or higher General Ability Index (GAI) or Full-Scale IQ (FSIQ) on the WISC-V (Wechler Intelligence Scale for Children, Fifth Edition) or a 95thpercentile or higher score on specific, individual IQ tests AND

 - Academic Ability - 95thpercentile or higher on specific subtests of national achievement tests (composite total Reading or total Math)

 *Please note that all referrals must be submitted no later than May 1st in order to be considered for the current school year.
 All referrals submitted after the May 1st deadline will be held in the referral system until the fall review date.

 If the child meets the SAGE criteria for placement, a letter is emailed to the parent, referring teacher, building principal, and SAGE Center.
 After initial placement, the SAGE teacher contacts the principal and the parents regarding the SAGE day of attendance and start date for the SAGE Center.
 The district does not provide transportation from a private school to the SAGE Center.
 The SAGE teacher will also speak with the parent/guardian about orientation, if applicable.

 The Student Does Not Meet the Criteria for Placement

 For a child that does not meet the criteria, the testing examiner will contact the parent/guardian concerning the results.
-A follow up letter is emailed to the parent/guardian, teacher, and school principal stating such along with the testing results and recommendations.
+A follow up letter is emailed to the parent/guardian, teacher, and school principal stating such along with the testing results.